YOU SHOULD EAT HERE IN PARIS

 Hotel Costes candlelight dining

 Each room has a completely different character.
-Even for a bright lunch, the place is buzzy.
+Even for a bright lunch, which looks completely different a light, the place is buzzy.
 (Photo from their website.)

 https://www.townandcountrymag.com/leisure/travel-guide/a8909/hotel-costes-paris/